 Run the downloaded executable (.EXE) file and follow the prompts to install.
 Select Next at each prompt to accept all default settings.

 Select a code editor, when prompted.
 The default code editor is Vim.

 Select Finish to complete the installation.

-After installing the Git for Windows, you'll have to configure your Git name and your email address, before installing Visual Studio Code.
+After installing Git for Windows, configure your Git name and your email address.